open-contracting-extensions/ocds_metrics_extension/README.md

 ### Physical progress

-The metrics extension can also be used to report on the physical progress of a contract.
-The following JSON snippet shows how the metrics extension could be used to report on progress for the construction of a highway, both by percent completion and number of kilometres constructed:
+The physical progress of a highway's construction, by percent completion and kilometres constructed:

 ```json
 {